-Anyone who applies for a U.S. visa or green card must not only show that they meet basic eligibility requirements, but that they are not blocked from U.S. entry as "inadmissible."
-One of the most troublesome grounds of inadmissibility is called "public charge," basically meaning that the person is unlikely to be financially self-supporting, but instead to rely on government aid while living in the United States.
+Anyone who applies for a U.S. visa or green card must not only show that they meet basic eligibility requirements, but that they are not blocked from U.S. entry for being "inadmissible."
+One of the most troublesome grounds of inadmissibility is called "public charge," which basically means that the immigrant is unlikely to be financially self-supporting, but instead to rely on government aid while living in the United States.

 Although applicants for immigrant visas or green cards are usually given the greatest scrutiny, almost any applicant, whether for an immigrant visa (such as through family or an employer) or a nonimmigrant visa (such as a student, visitor, or temporary worker visa), can be found likely to become a public charge and therefore denied a visa.

 There are exceptions, however.
 The most widely used ones are for refugees, asylees, special immigrant juveniles, VAWA self-petitioners, and certain T and U visa applicants.
 You'll find the full list in the Foreign Affairs Manual at 9 FAM 302.8-2(B)(6).